 The age group of 2-3 is so sweet!
 Please visit our Froggy class and see why we love Parkview!!!

 Hello, my name is Linda Costlow.
-At school I go by the name Mrs. C. I am the 3/4’s Turtles class teacher and lead teacher at Parkview Cooperative Preschool.
+At school I go by the name Mrs. C. I’m the 3/4’s Turtles class teacher and lead teacher at Parkview Cooperative Preschool.
 I have been enjoying teaching at Parkview since 2003.
 My, how time flies!
 Back in the late 80’s and early 90’s I enjoyed being a coop parent at Parkview serving on the board as the equipment person and librarian.
-Along with my Turtles class, I co-teach the Kindergarten enrichment class with Miss Virginia on Mondays and the extended day program on Wednesdays.
+Along with my Turtles class I also work with the children in our extended day program which meets on Mondays.
 I have a BS and MA degree in Consumer and Family Science Education from Ball State University.
 My husband, Andy, and I have three children, Kyle, Caryn, and Craig. ln 2010, we were blessed to add our sweet daughter-in-law, Annie, to the family!
-I’m a former PTA President, girl scout leader, and the proud mother of an Eagle scout.
-I am also active at my church, Tabernacle Presbyterian, otherwise known as TAB.
-When I am not planning an activity for my class, I enjoy reading, quilting, gardening, or taking in a movie with my husband or some of my old Parkview friends!
+Since then we now have two adorable granddaughters, Penny and Clementine!
+In the past, I have served as IPS #70’s PTA President, a Girl Scout leader & service unit co-leader, and a Boy Scout popcorn kernel.
+I am the proud mother of an Eagle Scout and a Silver Award Girl Scout.
+I am active at my church, Tabernacle Presbyterian, otherwise known as TAB.
+When I’m not planning an activity for my class, I enjoy reading, quilting, gardening, or taking in a movie with my husband or some of my old Parkview friends!
 Children grow up way too fast – being part of a coop lets you experience their world first hand.
 It enhances your life with all of the many friends you and your child are able to make.
 At Parkview we strive to create a warm, loving, and supportive community where you and your child will feel “at home”.
 I feel blessed to be a part of this school that I love so much.
 I hope you will stop in and see us sometime.
 Come and play!!